christopherruano/SudokuOCR/README.md

 | Gemini 2.5 Pro (single pass) | 93–97% | No | ~$0.04 |
 | **SudokuOCR** | **100.0%** | **Yes** | **~$0.08** |

-## The pipeline found errors in the ground truth
+## More accurate than humans

-28 human transcription errors across 3 ground-truth Excel files.
-In every case, the constraint-verified pipeline output was correct and the human-entered data was wrong.
+When we validated the pipeline against hand-transcribed ground truth, we found **28 errors — in the ground truth, not the pipeline**.
+In every case, the constraint-verified output was correct and the human-entered data was wrong.
+The constraint system doesn't just catch AI errors — it catches human errors that went undetected for years.

 ## Project Structure